-Ducks should be wormed, just like other poultry.
-Worming ducks is not difficult using a suitable product and usually simply involves mixing in a given quantity with their normal food ration.
+Ducks can carry worms, just like other poultry.
+Worming ducks (or de-worming as I think the correct term is) is not difficult using a suitable product and usually simply involves mixing in a given quantity with their normal food ration.

 Many health problems can be avoided by worming twice a year.
 This is usually done after they have stopped breeding and again before they start laying, i.e. over the winter months since ducks will naturally find more earthworms during the wetter months and it is the earthworms that are the intermediate hosts, carrying the worm eggs.